Pieced & PatternedAmerican Quilts, c. 1800–1930

 September 18, 2021 through January 23, 2022

 This exhibition features more than thirty extraordinary quilts whose design, materials, and craft reflect the complexity and richness of American life from the brash first decades of the republic through the trauma of the Great Depression.
-Pieced and Patterned is drawn from both public and private collections.
+Pieced & Patterned is drawn from private collections.
 It includes superb examples of this quintessentially American art form, ranging from early appliqued textiles to boldly graphic bedcoverings of the early modern era.

 With remarkable sensitivity to color, pattern, and optical effects—combined with needlework skills of sometimes amazing dexterity—American women were able to use a range of textiles to create works of exceptional power and subtlety.
 Pieced & Patterned explores how designs and manufactured fabrics spread across the United States affecting the evolution of these textiles.
 In addition, the exhibition will explore how these skillfully crafted textiles commemorate not only personal and family events, but major cultural movements and strong political statements.